 Figure 7.
-Binding modes of the reactive conformations of the single methylated LL-cWW 14 (a) and DD-cWW 16 (b) substrates .
-The legend is identical to figure 5.
+Binding modes of the reactive conformations of the single methylated LL-cWW 14 (a) and DD-cWW 16 (b) as substrates for the second methylation reaction.
+The legend is identical to Figure 5.

 PREPARATIVE ENZYMATIC METHYLATION: For the synthetic utility of the methyltransferase reaction, the stoichiometric demand for the high-priced cofactor SAM (5) remained a problem, which can be tagged by using a SAM recycling system based on the halide methyltransferase from Chloracidobacterium thermophilum (CtHMT) described by Seebeck et al.35 The HMT transfers a methyl group from methyl iodide to SAH (6) forming SAM (5), which is transformed back to SAH (6) in the methyltransferase reaction catalyzed by StspM1 [Scheme 3].